ueen/SnapdropFirefoxAddon/README.md

-# SnapdropFirefoxAddon
+# Snapdrop for Firefox (Addon)
-Snapdrop for Firefox (Addon)
+runs Snapdrop in the background so you can send to your browser and get notifications